ElazarK/content-docs/scripts/CheckpointFWCreateBackup.md

-Use this script to connect to a Checkpoint firewall appliance using SSH and trigger a task to create a configuration backup of the device.
-The user account that accesses the device must be set to use the SSH shell and not the built in Checkpoint CLI.
+Connects to a Checkpoint firewall appliance using SSH and trigger a task to create a configuration backup of the device.
+The user account that accesses the device must be setup to use the SSH shell and not the built in Checkpoint CLI.
 Consult the Checkpoint documentation for instructions on how to do this.

 ## Script Data
 ---